Po Leung Kuk Tang Yuk Tien College

 Po Leung Kuk Tang Yuk Tien College was opened on 1 September 1987.
 It is the 8th English College of Po Leung Kuk.

-The principal of the college is Cheung Ka Pong.
-The vice-principals are Mr. Chan Kai Sing and Mr. Tang Sang Keung.
-And the assistant principals are Ms. Daisy Chui Yau Ying and Mr. Ryan Lau.
+The principal of the college is Mr. Ryan Lau Tsz Chung.
+The vice-principals are Mr. Chan Kai Sing, Mr. Tang Sang Keung and Ms. Ho Sau Chi.
+And the assistant principal is Mr. Lum Kin Man.

 Dr Darnay Chan was one of the College's headmasters, most notable being the founding headmaster of PLK Vicwood KT Chong Sixth Form College.

 Student organizations

 Prefect Team

 Prefect Team helps with the daily job of disciplinary committee.
 There are 3 head prefects from form 5, 8 senior prefects and about 50 prefects.

 BBS Scheme

 Big Brothers and Sisters Scheme(BBS)helps form 1 students to be familiar with their school.
 In the charity fun fair each year, it takes part of snack kiosk.
 There are 2 BBS Senior Leaders, 4 BBS Leaders and about 25 BBSs.
 Senior Leaders.
 Leaders are form 5 students while BBSs are students from Form 3 and 4.